-Friday focuses on saying thank you to serving military personnel with a free barbecue for them and their families at 5pm followed by a concert that is open to everyone.
-The showground will be open from 2pm.
+Friday focused on saying thank you to serving military personnel with a free barbecue for them and their families followed by a concert open to everyone, with Duck n Cuvver and headlined by The Feeling.

-Sunday focuses on veterans and young people – those who have served and those who may serve – with a commemoration and drumhead service, supported by the Royal British Legion, with the Bishop of Salisbury and padres leading the service.
-There will also be the opportunity to help the event attempt to break a record by creating the world’s largest human poppy in the main arena at Hudson’s Field.
+Sunday focused on veterans and young people – those who have served and those who may serve – with a commemoration and drumhead service, supported by the Royal British Legion, with the Bishop of Salisbury and padres leading the service.
+It was also be marked with a flypast of historic Spitfire aircraft.
+There was also be the opportunity to help the event attempt to break a record by creating the world’s largest human poppy in the main arena at Hudson’s Field.

-The event, through the BFBS, will be live linked to Germany and to bases across the world.
+The event, through the BFBS, was live linked to Germany and to bases across the world.